maraujo/pySocialWatcher/README.md

     from pysocialwatcher import constants
     constants.SAVE_EVERY = 1000

+### Potential Issues:
+1. If you received the error: *You are calling a deprecated version of the Ads API*, means that Facebook updated the API.
+One way to fix is changing the first 3 variables of the constants.py file to the current Facebook API.
+This does not guarantee that everything will work.

 ### Change Log
+* 0.1f - Call version v2.11 of Facebook Marketing API
 * 0.1e - Add support to *not* for demographics that uses specific integer numbers such as scholarity
 * 0.1d - Add support to household_composition
 * 0.1b2 - Add support to relationship_statuses and check input keys